morrisdirector/lumenator/README.md

 ## Firmware Core:

-Working on the firmware's core, i.e., the sketch files, requires a different setup and understanding.
 This project leverages PlatformIO, a prominent ecosystem for embedded development.

 1. **Lumenator Environment** (`lumenator`):